A renter's guide to saving energy and water

 - Choosing the fan over the air-conditioner.
 Ceiling and pedestal fans cost around one cent per hour of operation and produce far fewer greenhouse gases than air-conditioners.
 Fans help to circulate air and can be used to improve the effectiveness of air cooling systems as well as to circulate hot air and improve your heating efficiency in winter.

 - Standby power.
 Many appliances and gadgets, such as phone chargers, game consoles, microwave ovens and stereos continue to draw power when not in use.
-This standby power can account for 10 per cent of your household electricity use.
+This standby power can account for 10% of your household electricity use.
 By switching appliances and gadgets off at the wall when you’re finished with them you’ll cut both your energy use and your bills.
 If it’s got a little standby light or a clock—it’s using power.

 - Washing and drying clothes.
 When machine washing, save energy and water by using cold water, and the shortest cycle possible, adjusting your water level to suit the size of the load and waiting till you have enough clothes for a full load.
 Dry clothes on the clothesline instead of in an electric clothes dryer—it’s cost free.